shamrock color match

 Children dipped the q-tip in green paint and then pressed it inside the blank circles.
 If you did not want to use q-tips you can also use the bottom of a paint brush or pencil to dip in the paint.
 The patterns can also be filled in with markers or colored pencils.

 We sprinkled gold glitter on the shamrock while the paint was still wet to give it some extra sparkle.
-The pattern comes in a variety of options and is from my soon to be released tiny dots download.
+The pattern comes in a variety of options and is from my fine motor tiny dots download.

 shamrock tiny dots pattern